msqd/harp/docs/contribute/introduction.rst

     cd harp
     make install-dev

-This will install the dependencies in a separate virtual environment (managed by poetry) and set up the development environment.
+This will install the dependencies in a separate virtual environment (managed by uv) and set up the development environment.

 .. note::